Fact checked

 2. You, in addition to two witnesses, must sign the will in each other’s presence.

 3. You need to be over the age of majority and of sound mind.
-Underaged individuals can write a will if they are married, have children or are a member of the armed forces.
+Underaged individuals can only write a will if they are married, have children or are a member of the armed forces.

 5. Your signature must appear in ink at the end of the will.